 Little Butterfly by Laura Logan

 This gorgeous wordless picture book follows a little girl dreaming of flying with Monarch butterflies.

 Whimsical artwork accompanies prompts to imagine a more unique world — one with flying fish buses and teatime with gargoyles.
 This book would make a wonderful drawing or writing prompt.
 Pick an illustration.
 Use it as a foundation for your own world.

 Just like The Red Book, this wordless picture book is a story within a story within a story . . .
 Look closely as a young boy finds a red book, opens to read it, and sees another boy who is holding the red book with a picture of the first boy reading the book.
 It’s twisty, mind-blowing kind of story looping that you’ll love to figure out through the inviting illustrations.

 Lines by Suzy Lee

 Watch the beautiful lines adorn each page as a solitary skater creates swirly whirly designs on the ice.
 She spins, leaps, skates backward, then suddenly — a surprise — eraser marks.
 Now we see that she’s an illustration on crumpled paper.
 Until she’s back with new friends, skating on a busy pond.
-A delightful illusion that plays with the reader who wants to believe in the magic of those lines.
+Ultimately, this wordless picture book is a delightful illusion.

 The Little Red Cat Who Ran Away and Learned His ABCs (the Hard Way) by Patrick McDonnell

-You’ll love this terrific adventure!
 Look carefully as the cartoon cat in red runs through the pages and finds unexpected silliness with an alligator trying to eat him, a bear up a tree, a chicken squawking out of her coop, and so on with each page representing one letter of the alphabet.
-An uniquely imagined story in alphabetical order.
+A uniquely imagined story in alphabetical order.